40 Years of Experimentation, Innovation, and Art at MIT

 Explore 40 Years of the List Visual Arts Center

-In spring 2026, a complementary archival installation in the List Center atrium will present rarely seen photographs, documents, and materials from the institution’s early years, offering a closer look at the origins of the Wiesner Building and the List Center’s founding vision.
+From March through August, 2026, a complementary archival installation in the List Center atrium presents rarely seen photographs, documents, and materials from the institution’s early years, offering a closer look at the origins of the Wiesner Building and the List Center’s founding vision.

 Black and white photograph of an aerial view os a large black abstract geometric sculpture.
 There is a person walking beside the sculpture.